PLEASE READ INSTRUCTIONS CAREFULLY AS INCORRECT USE MAY VOID YOUR WARRANTY

 Warranty Registration & Limited Lifetime Warranty Information

-In the event of any claim for one of our products please email firstname.lastname@example.org a picture of the damage/s and let us know the problem so we can attend to your claim as soon as possible.
+- In the event of any claim for one of our products please email firstname.lastname@example.org a picture of the damage/s and let us know the problem so we can attend to your claim as soon as possible.
 Our Warranty Team will respond to your claim accordingly.

 Have any questions not answered here please just email us at email@example.com.
 We are always happy to answer any of your questions.

 COOKING GUIDE - for smoking, steaming, and frying

 The Internet now has thousands of great tips, ideas and recipes for all methods of smoking, steaming, deep frying and stir frying but following are just a few of our own simple in house tips to get you started.